Privacy Impact Assessment Questionnaire

 What auditing measures and technical safeguards are in place to prevent misuse of data?

-All authenticated and should the unlikely event a user acquires sign on privileges their activities are logged while they are on the system.
+All users are authenticated and should the unlikely event a user acquires sign on privileges their activities are logged while they are on the system.
 Each entry into the system does not automatically get loaded into the backend databases.
 There are intermediate steps and precautionary steps, compensating controls in place to prevent the misuse of the system and infecting or disrupting of the system by nefarious acts of unauthorized or malicious users who are authorized to use the system.

 Privacy Impact Analysis

-Given the three stage process prior to data upload, no direct access to the database by the external user community, the logging of user's actions once they have been authenticated the controls are in place and function to ensure adequate measures have been taken to protect the PII of this system.
+Given the three stage process prior to data upload, no direct access to the database by the external user community, and the logging of user's actions once they have been authenticated the controls are in place and function to ensure adequate measures have been taken to protect the PII of this system.

 The following questions are directed at critically analyzing the selection process for any technologies utilized by the system, including system hardware, RFID, biometrics, and other technology.